 “Plan International Zimbabwe is committed to continuing our work with communities to change social norms and attitudes which cause child marriage.
 Together we can accelerate our collective efforts to end this damaging practice,” says Mr Reinius.

-Through its flagship Because I am a Girl campaign, Plan International has been working with communities to educate traditional leaders, media and national governments about the dangers of child marriage.
+Plan International has been working with communities to educate traditional leaders, media and national governments about the dangers of child marriage.

 The 18+ project is Plan International’s regional programme that aims to eradicate child marriage in Malawi, Mozambique, Tanzania, Zambia and Zimbabwe.